mrzetrixyt-525/JTG-Panel-installer/README.md

 ## 🌟 Overview

-**JTG Panel V2** is an ultra-optimized command-line interface and deployment manager designed to automate the full setup, repair, and tunneling of your JTP web panel.
+**JTG Panel** is an ultra-optimized command-line interface and deployment manager designed to automate the full setup, repair, and tunneling of your JTP web panel.
 Optimized specifically for **Ubuntu, Debian, and Docker** environments.

 ---